Zahir Shah (actor)

-Zahir Shah (1947 – 13 June 2017) was a Pakistani film actor working in Lollywood.
+Zahir Shah (Urdu: ظاہر شاہ) (1947 – 13 June 2017) was a Pakistani film actor working in Lollywood.
 He is best known for playing villainous roles in Punjabi films.
 He has been credited with working in over 600 films.
 He was introduced to film industry through the film Yaari Dosti by director Altaf Hussain.
-Later in his career, Shah also briefly worked at theater as an stage actor.
+Later in his career, Shah also briefly worked at theater as a stage actor.

 Death

 Shah died on 14 June 2017 at the age of 70 in a hospital at Lahore.
-He was buried at a graveyard Sargodha, Sargodha.
+He was buried at a graveyard in Sargodha, Sargodha.

 Filmography

-Shah has worked in following films:
+Shah has worked in the following films: